 Know your resources — both online and in person

 Know where to go when you need help.
-Dementia care is not an instinctive process, but it is one that many experience.
+Dementia care is not a natural process, yet it is one that many people go through.
 There are many professionals that have studied dementia and proper care, and they would be excellent resources.
 But, if you are more comfortable using your own research skills, there are plenty of online resources for helpful tips on dementia care.
 Find these resources long before you need them so that you know exactly where to go when you need it.

 At the end of the day, always remember how much you love your spouse.
 After all these years, they deserve the best care possible.
 Do what you can, but investigate memory care if it becomes too much for you to handle.
 It’s not fair to you or to your spouse if you take on more than you can handle.

-With a little bit of planning, organization, and a whole lot of love, you and your spouse can find the right balance that works for you.
+With a little planning, organization, and a lot of love, you and your spouse can find the right balance that works for you.